pratyush618/Database-Guardian/README.md

 ## Supported Commands

-To view all the commands supported bu guard, visit the **[Commands.md](https://github.com/Annany2002/Database-Guardian/blob/main/Commands.md)** file.
+To view all the commands supported by guard, visit the **[Commands.md](https://github.com/Annany2002/Database-Guardian/blob/main/Commands.md)** file.

 ### **Build the Docker Image Locally**